What is Arthritis?

-This applies to both osteoarthritis and rheumatic arthritis as weight is a major factor that aids arthritis.
+This applies to both osteoarthritis and rheumatic arthritis; being over weight is a major factor that inflict arthritis pain.

-By reducing your weight, you reduce the pressures that is been applied on your joints and when the pressure has been reduced then the rate at which the joints rub against each other is reduced significantly
+By reducing your weight, you reduce the pressure on your joints and when the pressure has been reduced then the rate at which the joints rub against each other is reduced significantly.

 Start the day with a warm shower in order to soak those aching joints of yours.